-Guidance can be taken from the decisions made by the courts in cases brought before them, including decisions made in relation to community charge.

-Several cases have been heard by the High Court, which have established the following principles:-

-Residence implies a degree of permanence;

-Temporary presence at an address does not make a person resident; and

-Temporary absence does not deprive a person of residency.

-Ultimately, a person's main home is the place where they live in the sense of normal day-to-day domestic life.
+- Guidance can be taken from the decisions made by the courts in cases brought before them - Several cases have been heard by the High Court, which have established the following principles:- - Residence implies a degree of permanence; - Temporary presence at an address does not make a person resident; and - Temporary absence does not deprive a person of residency. - Ultimately, a person's main home is the place where they live in the sense of normal day-to-day domestic life.